-Does the person have the chance to develop a variety of relationships and associations in the community?
+Does the person have the chance to develop a variety of relationships and associations with other people?

 Find out: List the relationships that the person has, and what kind of relationship each one is.
 Are they all the same?

-Does the person use ordinary public places?
+Doesthepersonuseordinary public places?

 Find out: Look at a diary of a week.
 Is the person using ordinary places?
-Whenever possible, does the person use the ordinary supports that are available to everyone in public places?

-Find out Look at who provides support.
+Find out: Look at who provides support.
 Is it just disability staff?
 Is there sufficient support to enable full participation?